matt-aes/bazaar/README.md

 `edgectl connect`
 `edgectl status`

 List the available intercepts.
-These are the deployed services.
+These are the deployed services (i.e. `appservice`, `imageservice`, `specsservice`, `inventoryservice`):

 `edgectl intercept available`

-Now, launch your local services so that when they are intercepted by AES and sent to your localhost, they will provide the services that are currently running in the cloud.
+Finally, launch a few services locally so that when they are intercepted by AES and sent to your `localhost`, they will provide the services that are currently running in the cloud:

 `edgectl intercept add appservice -t localhost:8080`